sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-01-03-compression.md

 the screen.

 "You can use this rock to munge two object vectors," he said.
-His character walked over an picked up the girl-sword.
+His character walked over and picked up the girl-sword.
 The flesh-vapor continued to roll off of it.
 Reginald winced at a sound in his earbuds that I couldn't hear, turning down his volume.
 "It screams," he said.
 "Dope."

 "Why the hell did they put that in the game?"
 I asked.

-"They didnt."
+"They didn't."

 "Is it a mod?"

 "No, man.
-It's like--"  He held up his hand, rotating them slowly as he tried to figure out how to explain it.
+It's like--" He held up his hands, rotating them slowly as he tried to figure out how to explain it.
 "Imagine in, like, doom, if you managed to mash two models together.
 Like, a health pack and the shotgun.
 What'd you get?"